 Time served on tenure track in Assistant Professor, Associate Professor and Professor ranks shall count as probationary time toward the award of tenure.
 Tenure may be awarded only at the Associate Professor and Professor ranks (Regents' Rules 04.03).
 Under the Regents Rules approved October 2007, the maximum probationary period for admission to tenure is the same for all tenure-eligible ranks.
 This policy will apply for all faculty hired after Oct 2007.
-Before the end of the seven-year probationary period at TTUHSC, an untenured assistant professor, associate professor, or professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the eighth year.
-For faculty hired before Oct 2007 and who are still in their tenure probationary period, these faculty will have the option of either i) choosing to retain the original probationary period under which they were hired or ii) petitioning for the new probationary period listed in the Oct 2007 Regents Rules.
-Such faculty must report their choice in writing to the Dean and the Department Chair by March 1, 2009.
-Failure to request the new probationary period shall mean the faculty member shall retain the original probationary period.
+Before the end of the seven-year probationary period at TTUHSC, a tenure-track but untenured assistant professor, associate professor, or professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the eighth year.
 Only persons with full-time appointments shall be eligible for tenure.
 Requests for early action may be appropriate if a faculty member's accomplishments are exceptional.